Malabar Coast: Port cities

 The Malabar Coast featured (and in some instances still does) several historic port cities.
 Notable among these were/are Naura, Vizhinjam, Muziris, Nelcynda, Beypore and Thundi (near Ponnani or Kadalundi) during ancient times, and Kozhikode (Calicut), Kollam, Ponnani, Kannur (Cannanore), and Cochin in the medieval period, and have served as centers of the Indian Ocean trade for millennia.

 Because of their orientation to the sea and to maritime commerce, the Malabar coast cities feel very cosmopolitan, and have been home to some of the first groups of Jews (known today as Cochin Jews), Syrian Christians (known as Saint Thomas Christians), Muslims (presently known as Mappilas), and Anglo-Indians in India.

 History

 Prehistory

 A substantial portion of the Malabar Coast including the western coastal lowlands and the plains of the midland may have been under the sea in ancient times.
 Marine fossils have been found in an area near Changanassery, thus supporting the hypothesis.
 Pre-historical archaeological findings include dolmens of the Neolithic era in the Marayur area of the Idukki district, which lie on the eastern highland made by Western Ghats.
 Rock engravings in the Edakkal Caves, in Wayanad date back to the Neolithic era around 6000 BCE.

 Ancient and medieval history

-Silk Road and Spice trade, ancient trade routes that linked India with the Old World, carried goods and ideas between the ancient civilisations of the Old World and India.
+Silk Road and Spice trade, ancient trade routes that linked India within the Old World, carried goods and ideas between the ancient civilisations of the Old World and India.
 The land routes are red; the water routes are blue.